Student Loans and Bankruptcy

 However, when people do attempt to include their student loans in bankruptcy, they sometimes prevail and are allowed to have at least some of their debt discharged.
 The American Bankruptcy Law Journal study found that 40% of people who attempted to include their student loans in their bankruptcies had some or all of their debt discharged.

+Many who carry a lot of student debt wonder, can you file bankruptcy on student loans in Kentucky?
 The key is that continuing to pay the debt would be an undue hardship.
 Courts in Kentucky use what is known as The Brunner Test to determine whether a debt exerts undue hardship.
 This is a three-part test used to evaluate whether a student loan debtor can continue to pay off a debt:

 - Has the borrower made a good faith effort to repay the student loans?